-- a) 4 bits for frame and multiframe alignment, backward alarm, and digital ESC data for a total rate of 32 kbit/s; the rates applicable to each are: - (i.)
-20 kbit/s for frame and multiframe alignment; - (ii.)
-4 kbit/s for backward alarm to up to four destinations (1 kbit/s to each destination); - (iii.)
-8 kbit/s for digital ESC data; - b) 8 bits for either two 32 kbit/s ESC voice channels for a total rate of 64 kbit/s or a single 64 kbit/s data channel.

-An 8-frame multiframe is defined, in order to increase the uniqueness of the alignment signal, and to allocate the backward alarm to four destinations.
+- 4 bits for frame and multiframe alignment, backward alarm and digital data for a total rate of 32 kbit/s; the rates applicable to each are: - i) 20 kbit/s for frame and multiframe alignment; - ii) 4 kbit/s for backward alarm to up to four destinations (1 kbit/s to each destination); - iii) 8 kbit/s for digital data; - 8 bits for either two 32 kbit/s voice channels for a total rate of 64 kbit/s or a single 64 kbit/s data channel. - An 8-frame multiframe is defined, in order to increase the uniqueness of the alignment signal, and to allocate the backward alarm to four destinations.

-The details of the overhead structure shall be as shown in Figure 12 (for 1.544 and 2.048 Mbit/s information rates), Figure 13 (for the 6.312 Mbit/s information rate), Figure 14 (for the 8.448 Mbit/s information rate) and Figure 15 (for the 32.064, 34.368, and 44.736 Mbit/s information rates).
+The details of the overhead structure shall be as shown in Figure 12 (for 1.544 and 2.048 Mbit/s information rates), Figure 13 (for the 6.312 Mbit/s information rate), Figure 14 (for the 8.448 Mbit/s information rate) and Figure 15 (for the 32.064, 34.368 and 44.736 Mbit/s information rates).
 It is not mandatory that a single unit provide overhead for all information rates.
 The structure, however, has been designed to facilitate such operation.

-The overhead unit, on the transmit side, shall take as input the incoming information stream, add the framing, alarm, and ESC bits as described above, and pass the composite stream to the Reed-Solomon encoder.
+On the transmit side, the overhead unit, shall take as input the incoming information stream, add the framing, alarm and orderwire bits, as described above, and pass the composite stream to the Reed-Solomon encoder.
 No knowledge of the framing imbedded within the information stream is assumed or required.
 On the receive side, the reverse process shall occur.

 The unit shall have the capability for providing two 32 kbit/s channels for digitized voice or voiceband data and one 8 kbit/s data channel.
+The two

-The two 32 kbit/s channels may be combined to provide a single 64 kbit/s voice/data channel.
+32 kbit/s channels may be combined to provide a single 64 kbit/s voice/data channel\.

 The 8 kbit/s data channel bits shall be set to one when not in use.
-Separate receive and transmit clocks shall be available for use by the ESC equipment at the 32, 8 and 1 kHz rates.
+Separate receive and transmit clocks shall be provided at 32, 8 and 1 kHz.
 The 1 kHz clock shall be synchronized to the multiframe rate.
 The other outputs shall be synchronized to this 1 kHz clock.
 The unit shall also detect the fault conditions and take the consequent actions described in Section 9.6.3 for maintenance purposes.
-It shall also have the capability to provide four separate backward alarm input/outputs.
+It shall also have the capability for providing four separate backward alarm input/outputs.